Interactive Paywall Preview

 Above this, you'll see two buttons: Default and Free Trial:

 You can click these to toggle between the free trial and default (no free trial) behaviour of the selected element.
 This also toggles the device preview.
-When the SDK detects a free trial in the primary product, and the user hasn't already used a free trial within the product's subscription group, it will use the content supplied in the free trial tab.
+When the SDK detects a free trial in any product and the user hasn’t already used a free trial within that product’s subscription group, it will use the content supplied in the free trial tab.
 Otherwise it will use the content in the default tab.
 The free trial tab automatically inherits from the default tab.

 Adding Variables